vmware/cloud-director-extension-standard-library/documentation/extension-sdk/elements.md

 vendor: <add-on vendor name>
 name: <add-on name>
 version: <add-on version (N.N.N[-W])>
-vcdVersion: <minimal supported Cloud Director version of this add-on>
+vcdVersion: <minimal supported VMware Cloud Director version of this add-on>
 friendlyName: <name under which this add-on will appear in the management UI>
 description: <short description of the add-on business function visible in add-on management UI>
 ```